Timelink-project/timelink-sources-template/README.md

 This directory contains source files in kleio notation collected in the scope of the Timelink/MHK project.

-## Usage
+Use this repository as a template when creating a new Timelink source collection.

-This repository should be forked to a new repository with the name of the new community project.
+The instructions bellow will create a new repository for your project.
+This will allow to have copies of the sucessive versions of your sources, cooperate with people in editing the texts and generate automatic replicas of the data online.

-On Azure DevOps:
+You need a github account to follow the instructions above.
+You can also simply donwload the files and not use github for control, as explained in the section "Usage without online repository".

-1. Create a new project with the name of the community, for instance: Soure
+## Create a new source collection

-2. Go to the project timelink-sources-template and select Repos on the left
+1. Create a github account if you do not have one.
+See github.com for a free account.

-3. On top right click on fork.
+2. Go to the main page of this repository at https://github.com/Timelink-project/timelink-sources-template.git.

-4. Rename the new Repo <COMMUNITY>-sources, e.g., soure-sources and select the community project created in 1 as the destination.
-Copy all branches.
+3. Above the file list click on "Use this template"

-5. Go to the project created in 1. and select Repos.
-You should see the repository created in 5.
+4. Make sure that *Owner* corresponds to your github user and type a name for the new repository name and a short description.

-6. On top right click on Clone.
+5. Choose if you want your repository to be public or private.
+If you choose private you can give access to specific users of your choice.
+If you choose public everyone download your files, but not make changes to the repository.

-7. Either use the command given or clone with VSCode.
+6. Click "Create repository from template"

-On GitHub:
+7. Go to the new repository and clone it to your machine.
+Timelink source repositories normally go to the directory mhk-home/sources in your home directory.

-Then, clone on work computer with:
+8. Once the files are in your machine edit this README.md, removing these instructions and completing the information bellow about your source collection.

-## What is Timelink?
+## What is Timelink

 Timelink, formerly known as MHK (Micro History with Kleio) is an information system designed for processing person related information collected from historical sources.